citelab/JAMScript/docs/DockerTesting/README.md

 docker run --network=bridgename --name containername -t -d  imagename /bin/bash
 ```

 In order to start up a lot of containers, we'll have to use a bash script.
-For example if we want to run 1000 containers on a given bridge, we can use a script like this
+For example if we want to run 1000 containers on a given bridge, we can use a script like this; this will start 1000 containers named test1, ... , test1000
 ```
 #!/bin/bash
 for i in `seq 1 1000`; do